-Contributing to Affordable and Stable Electricity
+Contributing to Affordable and Stable Electricity Supply

-Supply

-Entry into power retail Sophisticated use of and generation clean natural gas
+Entry into power retail and generation

 Following the liberalization of the electricity market, in 2001 we started a power retail business through ENNET Corporation.
 Since 2003, we have possessed and operated high-efficiency gas-fired thermal power plants.
 Leveraging these, we have contributed to the low-cost, stable supply of electricity and have constructed infrastructure for comprehensive gas and electricity solutions.